 This page is hopefully helpful for those who are not familiar with Edinburgh and provides some information on accommodation and travel to and inside Edinburgh.
 All of the weekend venues and many of the historical sites in Edinburgh, at least those of most interest to Dunnett readers, are concentrated across a fairly small area in the centre of town, but the hills and elevations can be confusing.

 If you want to explore the Dunnett related sites in Edinburgh, then the essential companion is the Edinburgh: The Dorothy Dunnett Guide which describes all the Edinburgh locations, past, present and fictional, mentioned in her novels.
 This guide is available from the Dorothy Dunnett Society shop – click here for details or to purchase.

 Accommodation in Edinburgh

 It is difficult to recommend specific accommodation for the weekend as there is such a wide range of options and prices in Edinburgh, and DDS weekend attendees stay in many different places in the city.
-Our evening events are all in central Edinburgh, on the High St and Princes Street, so many attendees prefer to stay somewhere reasonably central.
+Our evening events are all in central Edinburgh, as is the pick-up location for the Sunday coach trip, so many attendees prefer to stay somewhere reasonably central.
 The conference centre is a little further away in the university area, but it can be easily reached via a short bus or taxi ride or an approx. 30-minute walk from the city centre.
-The Sunday pick-up point is not yet finalised, but again will be very central.

 If you are coming by car, you will find parking can be expensive in central Edinburgh, so you may find it better to stay in one of the hotels near the conference centre, or out in Murrayfield where there are nice B&Bs that have parking.